|Born||Tendai Concilia Wenyika|

 |Children||Mike Saviour Gava|

 Wenyika served on the Zimbabwe Youth Council and quickly became involved with the Pan African Youth Union (PYU) where she was the deputy secretary-general.
-On completion of her degree at MSU, she relocated to Harare and joined the Zanu-PF Harare province.
-In 2009 she was elected Zanu PF Youth deputy secretary for education for Harare province.
+On completion of her degree at MSU, she relocated to Harare and joined the Zanu PF Harare province structures.
+In 2009 she was elected Zanu PF Youth deputy secretary for education for Harare Province.
 She was instrumental in the formation of the Zimbabwe Young Women’s Network and Zimbabwe Entrepreneurs Youth Association.
 She participated in peace and advocacy missions in Somalia, Ivory Coast, Sudan, Mali and Libya.

 She is citizen of the world, whose served as diplomat (2009-2015), with the Pan African Youth Union, a specialized agent of the African Union.
 It is this experience, that has greatly shaped and informed her appreciation and passion for global work and politics.
 The service in diplomatic work, compelled her desire for service and her advocacy work around the need for women in Africa to occupy critical space, in each and every space where decisions affecting their lives are made.
 She has addressed the African Union Heads of States summits, 2011, in Equatorial Guinea and 2013, in Ethiopia Addis Ababa 2013, 50th Anniversary of the African Union Summit, The Africa- Europe Heads of States Summit, Brussels, 201.
 Subsequently in 2013, she was awarded by Junior Chambers International, in Taiwan, as one of the Ten Outstanding Young People of the World.